Top Things To Do In Hoi An & Attractions In Hoi An

 This coastal town is lucky enough to be close to some amazing beaches, so you will have no problem finding things to do in Hoi An.
 The most popular beach is definitely An Bang as it is close proximity to the old town so you can just bike there.
 Though, I will say this beach is extremely touristy so be prepared to pay for beach chairs, be offered numerous boat rides and the constant shouting of sellspeople.

 If you are after something a bit more relaxing I recommend hiring a motorbike and following the coastline until you find something which better suits your style.
+It is super easy to getting around Vietnam and you will have no problem finding somewhere to hire a motorbike!
 We went about 15 minutes further south and found a much more beautiful place with a lot less people and gorgeous white sand.

 Eat Amazing Food!